thomcc/asmcc/README.md

 ## Usage

 ### Dependencies
-You need to have clang installed and on your path to use it.
+You need to have clang and c++filt installed and on your path to use it (you probably have c++filt already).
 You also need a ruby installation, version 2.0 or higher ideally, but it will probably work with a lower version (let me know if it does not).
 It has no dependencies on any other programs/gems/libraries.

 ### Installing
 Install by downloading the `asmcc` script and putting it in your path somewhere.
 Probably the best way to do this is to clone the repo and symlink it there.